sommergeo/geo77_leaflet/README.md

 # geo77_leaflet
- A simple web map with earthquakes in Germany
+ A simple map with earthquakes in Germany

+This is the new line I added after the publication of the repo.